remnrem/luna-api-notebooks/README.md

 resources (e.g. tutorial data, staging models, etc) embedded within a Jupyter Lab interactive notebook environment.

-!!! info "Future distribution plans" We will soon be distributing
+!!!info "Future distribution plans" We will soon be distributing
     binary wheels for all major platforms and Python versions via PyPI.
 In the mean time, experienced users are free to compile the project locally (installing [Luna] and